tvhahn/PyPHM/README.md

 ## Alpha Notice
-This package is in active development.
+PyPHM is in active development.
 Expect considerable changes in the near future.

 ## Installation
 Install with pip: `pip install pyphm`